acli/presentation_template/README.md

 (There have been minor changes since 2017.)
-The layout was designed so that in a medium-sized meeting room, people at the back row should be able to see the current verse on the top of the screen even if there are people blocking the lower part of the projection.
+The layout was designed so that in a medium-sized meeting room, people at the back row should be able to see the current verse on the top of the screen even if there are people in front of you blocking the lower part of the projection.

 As this was designed specifically for lyrics, this might not be appropriate for other types of texts,